 To configure the available suppliers for the Altium Parts Provider source, either click on its name, or its associated edit button (

 The configuration page for the default part source – the Altium Parts Provider.

 Options to configure include the following:

-- Locations – enable which geographical regions the parts service will collate parts data from.
+Locations – enable which geographical regions the parts service will collate parts data from.
 While many suppliers are multi-regional, if a part is uniquely available in a specific location, it will only be listed if that region is enabled.
-Click the button to access the Locations window, from where you can specify which locations are to be used (enabled) and also change priority, so that search results from preferred locations are returned first.
-After making any changes, click the button.
+Click the button to access the Locations dialog, from where you can specify which locations are to be used (enabled) and also change priority, so that search results from preferred locations are returned first.

-- Currencies – enable which international currencies will be available for selection when searching for parts and examining results.
-Click the button to access the Currencies window, from where you can specify which currencies are to be used (enabled) and also change priority.
-After making any changes, click the button.
+Currencies – enable which international currencies will be available for selection when searching for parts and examining results.
+Click the button to access the Currencies dialog, from where you can specify which currencies are to be used (enabled) and also change priority.

 Working with the Suppliers grid:

 Suppliers can be filtered using the field at the top of the list, allowing you to quickly browse the large range of available Suppliers more easily.

 Enabled column to toggle the state of the Supplier between enabled ( ) and disabled ( ).
 Use the icon to the right of the

 Enabled column header to quickly enable or disable all Suppliers.
 Use the